QubesOS/qubes-doc/basics_dev/reporting-bugs.md

 - /en/doc/reporting-bugs/
 - /doc/BugReportingGuide/
 - /wiki/BugReportingGuide/
+- /reporting-bugs/
+- /bug/
+- /bugs/
+- /bug-report/
+- /bug-reports/
 ---

 Bug Reporting Guide
 ===================

-One of the most important contribution task is reporting the bugs you have found.
+One of the most important contribution tasks is reporting the bugs you have found.
+Please note that there is a separate process for [reporting security issues](/security/).

 Asking a Question
 -----------------